alexlande/react-to-jsx/README.md

+**Node from maintainers: You should check [react-element-to-jsx-string](https://github.com/algolia/react-element-to-jsx-string) which does the same thing as react-to-jsx, with more options and updates.**

 # React to JSX

 Generates a JSX string representation of React elements.
 Takes a React Element (or an array of React Elements).
 Useful for generating React component style guides.